SoftHu/tos_avg/En/QuestStartTalkENode_1756252907624665.md

 1756253126823150 -->|I'll go.|1756253146034419[<b>Speaker 👉 Uozumi:</b>

 Quite obedient.
-I thought I'd have to spread my wings today.
+I thought I'd have to flap my wings!
 That's settled then, bye.]
 1756253126823150 -->|I don't want to go.|1756253182380276[<b>Speaker 👉 Uozumi:</b>

 Huh?!
-The boss gives you a chance to go, and you don't.
+The boss extends and invitation, and you refuse.
 Don't blame me if I have to take action.]
 1756253146034419 -->1756253275416827[End]
 1756253182380276 -->1756253203301621{ }
 1756253203301621 -->|I'll go, okay.|1756253146034419[<b>Speaker 👉 Uozumi:</b>

 Quite obedient.
-I thought I'd have to spread my wings today.
+I thought I'd have to flap my wings!
 That's settled then, bye.]
 1756253203301621 -->|Let's have a contest.|1756253236786426[<b>Speaker 👉 Uozumi:</b>